pnnl/ruleset-checking-tool/docs/ashrae_90p1_2019/section6/Rule6-7.md

 **Rule Assertion:** For each zone in the Proposed model:

+    - Case 1, if the zone contains a not-applicable space type with lighting power: `if na_space_with_lighting_power_flag: UNDETERMINED and raise_warning "THE ZONE CONTAINS A NOT-APPLICABLE SPACE TYPE WITH LIGHTING POWER.
+VERIFY THAT THE MANDATORY DAYLIGHTING CONTROL REQUIREMENTS ARE MET, IF APPLICABLE."`

-    - Case 1, if the zone has window or skylight and daylight control, and daylight control is not modeled using schedule: `if ( daylight_flag_p == TRUE ) AND ( has_daylight_control_flag == TRUE ) AND ( NOT daylight_schedule_adjustment_flag ): UNDETERMINED and raise_warning "SOME OF THE SPACES IN ZONE ARE MODELED WITH WINDOW(S) AND/OR SKYLIGHT(S) AND HAVE DAYLIGHTING CONTROLS MODELED EXPLICITLY IN THE SIMULATION TOOL.
+    - Case 2, if the zone has window or skylight and daylight control, and daylight control is not modeled using schedule: `if ( daylight_flag_p == TRUE ) AND ( has_daylight_control_flag == TRUE ) AND ( NOT daylight_schedule_adjustment_flag ): UNDETERMINED and raise_warning "SOME OF THE SPACES IN ZONE ARE MODELED WITH WINDOW(S) AND/OR SKYLIGHT(S) AND HAVE DAYLIGHTING CONTROLS MODELED EXPLICITLY IN THE SIMULATION TOOL.
 VERIFY THAT THE MANDATORY LIGHTING CONTROL REQUIREMENTS ARE MET."`

-    - Case 2, else if the zone has window or skylight and daylight control, and daylight control is modeled using schedule: `if ( daylight_flag_p == TRUE ) AND ( has_daylight_control_flag == TRUE ) AND ( daylight_schedule_adjustment_flag ): UNDETERMINED and raise_warning "SOME OF THE SPACES IN ZONE ARE MODELED WITH WINDOW(S) AND/OR SKYLIGHT(S) AND HAVE DAYLIGHTING CONTROLS MODELED VIA SCHEDULE ADJUSTMENT.
+    - Case 3, else if the zone has window or skylight and daylight control, and daylight control is modeled using schedule: `if ( daylight_flag_p == TRUE ) AND ( has_daylight_control_flag == TRUE ) AND ( daylight_schedule_adjustment_flag ): UNDETERMINED and raise_warning "SOME OF THE SPACES IN ZONE ARE MODELED WITH WINDOW(S) AND/OR SKYLIGHT(S) AND HAVE DAYLIGHTING CONTROLS MODELED VIA SCHEDULE ADJUSTMENT.
 VERIFY THAT THE MANDATORY LIGHTING CONTROL REQUIREMENTS ARE MET, AND THAT THE SUPPORTING DOCUMENTATION IS PROVIDED FOR THE SCHEDULE ADJUSTMENT."`

-    - Case 3, else if the zone has window or skylight and daylight control is not modeled:  `else if ( daylight_flag_p == TRUE ) AND ( has_daylight_control_flag == FALSE ): FAIL and raise_warning "SOME OF THE SPACES IN ZONE ARE MODELED WITH FENESTRATION BUT NO DAYLIGHTING CONTROLS.
+    - Case 4, else if the zone has window or skylight and daylight control is not modeled:  `else if ( daylight_flag_p == TRUE ) AND ( has_daylight_control_flag == FALSE ): FAIL and raise_warning "SOME OF THE SPACES IN ZONE ARE MODELED WITH FENESTRATION BUT NO DAYLIGHTING CONTROLS.
 THE DESIGN MUST INCLUDE MANDATORY DAYLIGHTING CONTROLS UNLESS ANY OF THE EXCEPTIONS TO 90.1 SECTION 9.4.1.1(E) APPLY."`

-    - Case 4, else if the zone does not have window or skylight and daylight control is modeled: `else if ( daylight_flag_p == FALSE ) AND ( has_daylight_control_flag == TRUE ): FAIL`
+    - Case 5, else if the zone does not have window or skylight and daylight control is modeled: `else if ( daylight_flag_p == FALSE ) AND ( has_daylight_control_flag == TRUE ): FAIL`

-    - Case 5, else, the zone does not have window or skylight and no daylight control is modeled: `else: PASS`
+    - Case 6, else, the zone does not have window or skylight and no daylight control is modeled: `else: PASS`

 **Notes:**
   1. Updated the Rule ID from 6-12 to 6-8 on 6/3/2022
   2. Updated the Rule ID from 6-8 to 6-7 on 6/8/2022
   3. Lighting space types that have no daylighting control requirements are taken from Table 9.6.1 rows with no REQ under the daylighting control columns.

 **[Back](../_toc.md)**